 - Preheat oven to 325ºF.

-- Heat ghee (for Paleo) or butter in a large cast-iron skillet over medium heat, then add sweet potatoes.
+- Heat ghee (for Paleo or Whole 30) or coconut oil in a large cast-iron skillet over medium heat, then add sweet potatoes.
 Cook, stirring until beginning to soften, about 5-10 minutes.

 - In a medium bowl, whisk eggs and coconut milk until smooth and well combined. (see note) Remove apple-sweet potato mixture from heat and pour egg mixture over.